magic-wormhole/magic-wormhole-protocols/dilated-file-transfer.md

     NOTE: there are several open questions / discussion points, some with corresponding "XXX" comments inline.
 See also "Discussion and Open Questions"

+## Philosophic Note

+The place to be opinionated is in client implementations.
+The place to be flexible is in protocol specifications.

+Everyone reading this likely has a particular sort of user experience (UX) in mind; the protocol should _allow_ reasonable features but shouldn't _demand_ any particular UX.

+The protocol absolutely MUST be extensible in the future (we can't do everything right now).

 ## Overview and Features

 This specification is an application-level Magic Wormhole protocol defining a flexible, "session"-based approach to file transfer.